joacod/go-playground-api/README.md

 ## What you will find so far :heavy_check_mark:
 - [x] Web API created with [Gin](https://github.com/gin-gonic/gin)
 - [x] Swagger documentation of the APIs usign [Swaggo](https://github.com/swaggo/gin-swagger)
+- [x] CRUD operations using GORM and MySQL